brianlmerritt/scaffold_me/recipes/svelte_runes_spa.md

 - Test that `npm run dev` starts the development server
 - Verify `npm run build` creates a deployable SPA
 - Confirm all TypeScript types are working
+- Make sure DaisyUI css is built into the project

 **Remember**: Search for current information rather than using outdated examples.
 The goal is a working, modern Svelte 5 Runes SPA that demonstrates best practices and is ready for development.